leading, innovating, inspiring, transforming

 NEW HORIZONS COACHING AND CONSULTING

-New Horizons provides catalytic and transformational leadership, and organizational development solutions through executive leadership/life coaching focusing on work-life (whole life) balance for non-profit leaders, and through strategic planning, visioning and futuring for churches and non-profit organizations.
-Dr. Hunt and New Horizons have worked with over 200 churches and non-profit organizations, provided leadership/life coaching to over 200 leaders, with over 2000 hours of coaching, and resourced leaders in larger group settings from local to international judicatory, academic and governmental contexts – from Bermuda and Barbados, to Zimbabwe, Southern Africa.
-He is the author of the "Leadership Series", a nine-part resource manual for developing church and nonprofit leaders.
-Academic courses and seminars offered include: Turning Vision into Action, Transformational Leadership, Building Effective Teams, Ministry outside the Box, Inculturating Leadership, Leadership in Diverse Ministry Settings and Identifying Real Community Needs.
+New Horizons provides catalytic and transformational leadership, and organizational development solutions through executive leadership/life coaching focusing on work-life (whole life) balance for non-profit and religious leaders, and through strategic planning, visioning and futuring for churches and non-profit organizations.
+Dr. Hunt and New Horizons have worked with over 200 churches and non-profit organizations, provided leadership/life coaching to over 200 leaders, with over 2000 hours of coaching, and resourced leaders in larger group settings from local to international judicatory, academic and governmental contexts – from Bermuda, Barbados and Honduras, to Zimbabwe, Southern Africa.
+He is currently a congregational leadership coach with the Source Collaborative with Wesley Theological Seminary and the Lily Endowment.
+He is the author of the "Leadership Series", a twelve-part resource manual for developing church and nonprofit leaders.
+Academic courses and seminars offered include: Turning Vision into Action; Transformational Leadership; Building Effective Teams; Ministry Outside the Box; Inculturating Leadership; Leadership in Diverse Ministry Settings; and Identifying Real Community Needs.

 THE BELOVED COMMUNITY INITIATIVE (BCI)

 BCI provides innovative and strategic solutions and resources for community-building, community organizing, multiculturalism, nonviolence, peacemaking and bridge-building.
 Dr. Hunt is the author of the groundbreaking books - "Blessed are the Peacemakers: A Theological Analysis of the Thought of Howard Thurman and Martin Luther King, Jr." (2005), "Come Go with Me: Howard Thurman and a Gospel of Radical Inclusivity" (2019), and "I've Seen the Promised Land: Martin Luther King, Jr. and the 21st Century Quest for the Beloved Community" (2020), along with the groundbreaking resource manual, "The Beloved Community Toolkit" (2017).
-He is consider to be an international thought leader in enacting the Beloved Community, and has trained over 175 graduate students, and numerous other leaders, in advanced theory/practice in nonviolence, peacemaking and the history of the Civil Rights movement in Alabama, and developed and leads/teaches the “Enacting Dr. Martin Luther King, Jr.’s Beloved Community" Doctoral Focus Group at United Theological Seminary, Dayton, Ohio.
-Academic courses and seminars offered include: Retracing the Steps of Freedom (in Birmingham, Montgomery and Selma, AL), The Church and the Civil Rights Movement, The Life and Writings of Martin Luther King, Jr., Howard Thurman: Pastor, Prophet, Theologian and Theologies of Liberation and Resistance: Black Lives Matter, Martin Luther King, Jr., and Mohandas Gandhi, and a doctoral course entitled, Martin Luther King, Jr. and Howard Thurman: Prophetic Leadership.
+He is considered to be an international thought leader in enacting the Beloved Community, and has trained over 250 graduate students, and numerous other community and church leaders in advanced theory/practice in nonviolence, peacemaking, the Beloved Community and the history of the Civil Rights movement, and developed and leads/teaches the “Enacting Dr. Martin Luther King, Jr.’s Beloved Community" Doctoral Focus Group at United Theological Seminary, Dayton, Ohio.
+Academic courses (master's and doctoral level) and seminars offered include: Retracing the Steps of Freedom (in Birmingham, Montgomery and Selma, AL); The Church and the Civil Rights Movement; The Life and Writings of Martin Luther King, Jr.; Howard Thurman: Pastor, Prophet, Theologian; Theologies of Liberation and Resistance: Black Lives Matter, Martin Luther King, Jr. and Mohandas Gandhi; Spiritualities of Liberation and Hope; and Howard Thurman and Martin Luther King, Jr.: Prophetic Leadership.